-The author believes that an increase in the European military cooperation will have as main consequence more efficiency in the military expenditures of the EU member especially with regard to modernising combat capabilities and reducing duplication in the fields of research, development, acquisition and combat operation of equipment. transparency towards the member states and inclusiveness will allow the UE to increase the European contribution to the distribution of the trans-Atlantic effort to ensure the security and defence of Europe.
+The author believes that an increase in the European military cooperation will have as main consequence more efficiency in the military expenditures of the EU member especially with regard to modernising combat capabilities and reducing duplication in the fields of research, development, acquisition and combat equipment. operation of transparency towards the member states and inclusiveness will allow the UE to increase the European contribution to the distribution of the trans-Atlantic effort to ensure the security and defence of Europe.
 Europe will become more capable to act within the Allied framework or autonomously in areas of common strategic interests, both at an operational and strategic

-By adhering to the principle of a single set of NATO-EU cooperation in the field of defence planning, the 22 NATO and EU member states can deploy their forces in both NATO and EU operations.
+By adhering to the principle of a single set of forces assumed by all the states that belong to both NATO and the EU, and by ensuring a fruitful NATO-EU cooperation in the field of defence planning, the 22 NATO and EU member states can deploy their forces in both NATO and EU operations.
 Thus, the EU's strategic autonomy can develop in complementarity with that of NATO and contribute to a more balanced distribution of the security and defence responsibilities of the countries on both sides of